Personal Ops Infrastructure

 What it is

 Built minimal on purpose.
-Heavier agent frameworks were on the table; this layer holds only what one operator actually uses, so the cost of running and reasoning about it stays low.
-The cleverness is in what was left out.
+Heavier agent frameworks were on the table, but this layer holds only what one builder actually uses, so the cost of running and reasoning about it stays low.
+The cleverness is in what was deliberately left out.

 Always on